apache/echarts-doc/en/tutorial/style-overview.md

 # Overview of Style Customization

-This article provides an overview of the different approaches about Apache ECharts (incubating)<sup>TM</sup> style customization.
+This article provides an overview of the different approaches about Apache ECharts<sup>TM</sup> style customization.
 For example, how to config the color, size, shadow of the graphic elements and labels.

 > The term "style" may not follow the convention of data visualization, but we use it in this article because it is popular and easy to understand.